-There are people who feel like hurling at the mere sound of “50 Shades of Grey” and there are plenty of reasons why they’re entitled to do so.
+When it comes to erotic literature there are people who feel like hurling at the mere sound of “50 Shades of Grey” and there are plenty of reasons why they’re entitled to do so.
 For many, this book tried so much to be erotic that it ended up being gross and not at all enticing.
 Not to mention the completely wrong portrayal of what BDSM is.
 Obviously, there are hundreds of erotica novels that are worth every penny, since they have a consistent plot all throughout and know what erotica readers are looking for.
-But’s take a look at the 5.
+But’s take a look at the 5 erotic books.

 The Sabbath Theater is as morbid as it is erotic.
 It tells the story of Mickey Sabbath, who is basically a Bukowski, in that he takes pleasure in sleeping with all sorts of ladies of the night.
 After Drenka, his partner, kicks the bucket, Sabbath spirals in depression and often thinks of Drenka in order to get the sexual thrill he’s enslaved to.

 2. Jeanette Winterson’s Written on the Body

 Written on the body is widely considered to be Winterson’s opus magnum.
 The book’s about the infatuation of the narrator (we’re not told whether the narrator’s a female or a male) with numerous paramours.
 The novel is shocking in its honesty and analysis of what sexuality actually is and how sex is indeed the life drive.

 3. Alan’s Moore Lost Girls (erotic literature fairytale)

 Lost Girls is a graphic novel that puts famous characters from fairytales in a sexual vortex.
 There are 3 volumes, each hotter than the other.
 It’s somewhat controversial, but all good books are.
 If you like to experience an erotica novel visually, Lost Girls is definitely worth your attention.
 Buy now…

 4. Masoch’s Venus in Furs (memorable erotic literature)